EmFib/1000_classic_rock_songs/README.md

 &nbsp;
 # Executive Summary

-For this project, I collected lyrics from the songs of twelve different classic rock musicians for the purpose of analyzing and comparing them using several different NLP methods.
+I was curious what data science had to say about some of my favorite music, so I collected 100 songs a piece from each of my ten favorite classic rock artists and asked some questions of the data.
+I scraped the lyrics for the 1000 songs and used several NLP methods to analyze and compare the words.

 The NLP analyses so far performed on the data are:

 + Number of words and number of unique words
++ Most common words for each artist
 + Cosine similarity (between bodies of work)
 + Sentiment analysis